10 Best Practices to Create Survey Invitation Emails

 6. Send a survey invitation reminder

-I normally open a survey with the intention to complete.
+I normally open an online survey with the intention to complete it.
 But quite often I get interrupted and do not complete the survey, and of course, by the end of the day, I forgot I wanted to do it.

 (Source: Newsletter email from Growth Marketing)